Inger Stevens

-Inger Stevens (born Ingrid Stensland; October 18, 1934 – April 30, 1970) was a Swedish-American film, stage and Golden Globe-winning television actress.
+Inger Stevens (born Ingrid Stensland; October 18, 1934 – April 30, 1970) was a Swedish-born American film, stage, and Golden Globe–winning television actress.

 Early life

 Inger Stevens was born in Stockholm, Sweden, the eldest child of Per Gustaf and Lisbet Stensland.
 When she was six years old, her mother abandoned the family, taking her youngest son Peter with her.
-Soon after, Stevens' father moved to the United States, leaving Stevens and her brother Ola in the custody of the family maid and then later with an aunt in Lidingö, near Stockholm.
-In 1944, Stevens and her brother moved to the United States and lived with their father and his new wife in New York City where he was completing his PhD in Education at Columbia University.
+Soon after, Stevens' father moved to the United States, leaving Stevens and her brother Ola in the custody of the family maid and then later with an aunt on Lidingö, an island near Stockholm.
+In 1944, Stevens and her brother moved to the United States and lived with their father and his new American wife in New York City, where her father was completing his PhD in education at Columbia University.
 At age 13, Stevens moved with her family to Manhattan, Kansas, where her father taught at Kansas State University.
 Stevens attended Manhattan High School.

 At 15, Stevens fled to Kansas City, where she worked in burlesque shows.
 At 18, she returned to New York City, where she worked as a chorus girl and in the Garment District while taking classes at the Actors Studio.